danielbrodin/atom-project-manager/README.md

 ![Project Manager](https://raw.github.com/danielbrodin/atom-project-manager/master/project-manager.gif)

-A package for saving your projects for fast and easy access, similiar to the one in Sublime Text.
+A package for saving your projects for fast and easy access.

 ## Installation
 ```sh